patrikmitterpach/f1db/README.md

 ### 📝 Commentary
 The project was created as a learning exercise and should be taken as such.
 Several concepts could've been executed better with experience, however the project
-is something I am proud of, as the final placement was among the top 1% of **all students**,
-recieving full marks in every category evaluated.
+is something I am proud of as the final placement of the project was among the top *1%* of all students,  recieving full points in every category evaluated.

 ### 📒 Sources
 (pasted from the original version)